 What is a crown?

 A crown (also known as a cap) is made outside of the mouth in a dental laboratory and is used to repair a broken, fractured, or weakened tooth.
 It restores strength back to your tooth and is a reliable way to return teeth back to form and function.
-At Applewood Dental in Wheat Ridge, we use a Lakewood Colorado lab that we are in regular communication with.
+At Applewood Dental, we use a Lakewood Colorado lab that we are in regular communication with.

 What are crowns made of?